ragenmah/reward-system/README.md

 ## Project support
    To run the project follow the following steps
-   1. Import the sql database file from the given link : https://github.com/ragenmah/reward-system/blob/master/question2.sql
+   1. Import the sql database file (included in project also) from the given link : https://github.com/ragenmah/reward-system/blob/master/question2.sql
    2. After the importing the sql file, Run the following commands if necessary:
    3. php artisan key:generate (if needed)